Personally, I don’t* but I was curious what others think.

 Preparing food and cooking food are two different things.

 I wouldn’t even say making a grilled cheese would be cooking.
 I don’t think heat has anything to do with it.
 I mean, am I cooking if I’m microwaving a frozen dinner?
-Are the “cooks” at an Applebee’s cooking if week they do is warm up bags of premade food and microwave steaks?
+Are the “cooks” at an Applebee’s cooking if all they do is warm up bags of premade food and microwave steaks?

 I would say cooking requires you to prepare ingredients, combine them, and cook them.